pulumi/docs/content/registry/packages/azure/how-to-guides/classic-azure-ts-appservice-springboot.md

 title: "Spring Boot App on Azure App Service Using Jenkins | TypeScript"
 h1: "Spring Boot App on Azure App Service Using Jenkins"
 linktitle: "Spring Boot App on Azure App Service Using Jenkins"
-meta_desc: "Spring Boot App on Azure App Service Using Jenkins how-to guide using ts"
+meta_desc: "Spring Boot App on Azure App Service Using Jenkins How-to Guide using TypeScript"
 no_edit_this_page: true
 cloud: classic-azure
 language: ts